apache/causeway-site/content/components/objectstores/jdo/disabling-persistence-by-reachability.md

     #
     isis.persistor.datanucleus.impl.datanucleus.persistenceByReachabilityAtCommit=false

-This change has been made to the [simple](../../../intro/getting-started/simple-archetype.html) and [quickstart](../../../intro/getting-started/quickstart-archetype.html) archetypes.
+This change has been made to the [simple](../../../intro/getting-started/simple-archetype.html) archetype.

 If you do disable this feature, then you will (of course) need to ensure that you explicitly persist all entities using the `DomainObjectContainer#persist(.)` or `DomainObjectContainer#persistIfNotAlready(.)` methods.